jdad24/Ebay-Web-App-/README.md

 # Ebay-API-
-Main Tools: PHP and JavaScript along with the Ebay API
+Main Tools: PHP and the Ebay API